 In this call, we are seeking to support southern-based organisations

 Therefore, we will only consider applications from sub-Saharan African and South Asian organisations with the ability to define strategy, setting performance targets and other objectives, define a brand identity and governance fully independently of a Global North-based headquarters or support office.
-AmplifyChange encourages and recognises the interconnectedness of civil society across the world and funds many organisations originating from the Global North and South at both a central and local level through our other grant types.
+AmplifyChange encourage and recognise the interconnectedness of civil society across the world and fund many INGOs originating from the Global North and South at both a central and local level through our other grant types.
 However, we are focused on ensuring that Strengthening grants are awarded to southern-based organisations, emerging from and rooted in their own communities to advance sexual and reproductive health and rights.
 These groups have limited opportunities for funding in the global development financing architecture.

 Where revenue‐generating activities are undertaken, evidence should be provided of how any surplus supports the organisation’s core mission and values.

 AmplifyChange is prepared to support applications made on behalf of a coalition.
 If you are applying as part of a coalition you should identify a lead or coordinating applicant organisation to complete the application.
 A coalition is defined as an established partnership, a consortium, a group of organisations or individuals who share a collective identity and who are cooperating together to achieve a joint mission or deliver a project together.
 For more information please see our user guide on building a successful coalition.